Lison Volunteer Fire Company

 On March 16, 1972 the company voted to initiate ambulance service in the fourth district.
 Rapid growth in the community and the demands for expediency in medical services prompted the need for this service.
 The dedication of the first ambulance took place on September 29, 1973.
 During the first year the ambulance crews responded to 265 calls.

 The application of a female fire fighter, Cindy Farinholt, was accepted on March 3, 1973, changing the structure of the membership in the department.
-Today, there are several female firefighters within the department.
+Today, there are many female firefighters within the department.

 The year 1985 saw the beginning of a new era.
 Lisbon Volunteer Fire Company was changed to one supplemented with part-time paid personnel.
 The company hired EMTs and CRTs who began their duties on July 1, 1985 as the first paid firefighters at Lisbon.
 They worked a 10-hour day.
 In July 1988 twenty-four-hour CRTs were assigned to Lisbons station.
 The ambulance was upgraded to a medic unit when a CRT was on duty.
 Moving forward the paid personnel increased to a 24 hour paramedic along with two 10 hour firefighters during the day during the week.
 Eventually one of the 10 hour positions was increased to 24 hours to ensure 24/7 coverage for the paramedic unit.

-In June of 2017 we an agreement was formed with the Howard County Department of Fire and Rescue Services to staff the station with 4 career firefighters 24/7, 365 days a year to provide a crew for Parakedic 45 and a partial crew for fire suppression that would be supplemented by volunteers.
-The following year an additional position was requested to ensure a 3 person suppression crew in the station at all times.
-Following with current NFPA guidelines a 4th position is being implemented to fully staff the station.
+In June of 2017, an agreement was formed with the Howard County Department of Fire and Rescue Services to staff the station with 4 career firefighters 24/7, 365 days a year to provide a crew for Paramedic 45 and a partial crew for fire suppression that would be supplemented by volunteers.
+The following year, an additional position was requested to ensure a 3 person suppression crew in the station at all times, later increasing to a 4 person crew.

 Website Designed and Hosted By: Proudly Maintained By: Station Location: Contact Info: